-The outer throat plate can be removed from the stove, by lifting the throat plate up and swinging the bottom edge towards you.
-Whilst doing this, disengage the top lip from the upper location bracket.
+The throat plate can be removed from the stove, by removing both the side liners, this will then allow the rear of the throat plate to swing down.
+Disengage the front lip of the throat plate from the upper location bracket.
 Rotate the throat plate, diagonally across the firebox, manipulating the plate through the door opening.